WordPress.com vs WordPress.org: What Sets Each Platform Apart?

 Once your first blog post is done, you can preview it to see how it’ll look on the site.
 You can then hit the Publish button to make the post visible to your site’s visitors.

-Overall, getting your website up and running with WordPress.com only takes a few minutes.
+Using WordPress.com, getting your website up and running only takes a few minutes.
 Writing your first basic blog post should also be relatively quick, but will naturally depend on its length and scope.

 Let’s now look at WordPress.org.
 To get started with the CMS, you’ll first need to find a hosting provider.
 This means there’s an extra step involved before you can get to work on your website.
 However, the good news is you get to pick whichever provider you prefer instead of being bound to a single service.